 This is all fine and well in small networks and environments whit small number of destinations and consumers.
 But as things starts to grow a default model (listen to everything, share everything) won’t scale well.
 That’s why there are many ways you can use to filter destinations that will be shared between brokers.

 Let’s start with dynamically configured networks.
 This means that we only want to send messages to the remote broker when there’s a consumer there.
 If we want to limit this behavior only on certain destinations we will use

-In earlier versions of ActiveMQ, the broker would still use the same advisory filter and express interest in all consumers on the remote broker.
+In versions of ActiveMQ prior to 5.6, the broker would still use the same advisory filter and express interest in all consumers on the remote broker.
 The actual filtering will be done during message dispatch.
 This is suboptimal solution in huge networks as it creates a lot of “advisory” traffic and load on the brokers.
 Starting with version 5.6, the broker will automatically create an appropriate advisory filter and express interest only in dynamically included destinations.
 For our example it will be “

-So what's to be done in older versions of the broker?
-Luckily, we can achieve the same thing with a bit more complicated configuration.
+In older broker versions we can achieve the same thing with a slightly more complicated configuration.
 The actual advisory filter that controls in which consumers we are interested is defined with the

 If you wish to completely protect the broker from any influence of consumers on the remote broker, or if you wish to use the brokers as a simple proxy and forward all messages to the remote side no matter if there are consumers there or not, static networks are something you should consider.